 Many people have characteristics of both and are extroverted and introverted at the same time.

-Depending on which is stronger, they may identify with one or the other.
+Depending on which is stronger, they may identify with one another.

 Genes may have a causative effect on whether you identify more as an extrovert or introvert.